 Given the higher cooling needs of commercial buildings, commercial HVAC will have different costs than residential.
 You can expect to pay anywhere between 1.6 to 2 times more to cool a busy commercial space compared to a similarly sized residential area.
 This can increase dramatically if you run a business that generates lots of heat that would require more from the condenser unit.
 So you will need a more powerful system.
 If you run a small business, plan on paying about $3 to $4 per square foot for air conditioning, but larger businesses may pay up to $20 per square foot.

 Residential buildings have different air conditioning needs than larger commercial spaces.
 You’ll likely have fewer visitors, windows, and sources of heat, meaning there are fewer opportunities to lose cool air.
 When calculating residential cooling capacity, it’s common to assume an HVAC unit can cool 400 square feet per ton of air conditioner capacity.
 Given the Las Vegas climate, this number can reach a maximum of about 600 square feet per ton of air conditioner for most buildings.

 What Size Air Conditioner Do I Need for 1600 Sq Feet?

 Assuming the minimum cooling capacity of 400 square feet per ton for your HVAC unit, a 1600 square foot home will require 4.0 tons of air conditioning to cool.
 Your HVAC unit will need to remove about 4.0 x 12,000 BTUs, or 48,000 BTUs, per hour to keep your home cool.
 This can change depending on the state of your home’s insulation, ducts, whether or not it has two stories, and its positioning toward the sun.
-These factors can change your cooling needs by about 25%, so take them into consideration when creating a budget.
+These factors can change your heating and cooling needs by about 25%, so take them into consideration when creating a budget.